-1) Data Files - three types of ASCII formatted data files are included in the NIS:
+Data Files - three types of fixed-width ASCII formatted data files are included in the NIS:

 Inpatient Core File: This inpatient discharge-level file contains data for 100% of the discharges from a sample of hospitals in participating states.
+The unit of observation is an inpatient stay record.
 See Table 3 for a list of data elements in the Inpatient Core File.

 Subsample Inpatient Core Files: Each of these discharge-level files contain all data elements from the Core File, for a 10% subsample of discharges from the NIS; these can be combined to create a 20% NIS subsample.
 These files can be useful for testing programs or validating models.
+The unit of observation is an inpatient stay record.
 See Table 3 for a list of data elements in the Inpatient Core Files.